qrluke/adwhore.net/README.md

 Also, simple segment bounds and sponsorblock's category are not enough for the awn to function: awn needs much more data.

+There was also a SponsorBlock API integration which [was removed](https://github.com/qrlk/adwhore.net/blob/master/HISTORY.md#sponsorblock-api-removal).

 I had an idea to implement the import of your own segments from the sponsorblock database into the awn's successor database in the future.
 To do this, you will need to know the private key of the SponsorBlock user.
 This will most likely be possible from a technical, ethical, and legal point of view, but it's not a priority at the moment.
 </details>